LWSSIM/alx-higher_level_programming/0x06-python-classes/README.md

 ```

 ## Public, Protected, and Private Attributes
 In Python, attribute visibility can be controlled using naming conventions.
-By convention, attributes that are intended to be public are prefixed with an underscore (`_`), protected attributes are prefixed with double underscores (`__`), and private attributes are prefixed with double underscores and suffixed with single underscores (`__`).
+By convention, attributes that are intended to be public are not prefixed with an underscore, protected attributes are prefixed with an underscores (`_`), and private attributes are prefixed with double underscores (`__`).

 Example:
 ```python